Computing Mean & STD in Image Dataset

 - number of pixels in the dataset computed aslen(df) * image_size * image_size

-.
-Why is that so?
-Well, because this is how the variance equation can be simplified to make use of the sum of squares.
-If you are not sure about this, feel free to check out this link for some details.
+Why we use such a weird formula for STD?
+Well, because this is how the variance equation can be simplified to make use of the sum of squares when other data is not available.
+If you are not sure about this, expand the cell below to see a calculation example or read this for some details.

 ####### FINAL CALCULATIONS